-- Strengthen the relationship between MS Ireland and young people living with MS. - Ensure the inclusion of young people's views and preferences in MS Ireland's initiatives and resources. - Provide young people with MS the opportunity to connect, share experiences, and offer support to one another. - Harness the energy of the Young Persons Network to actively support MS Ireland's activities, campaigns, and projects.
+- Strengthen the relationship between MS Ireland and young people living with MS. - Ensure the inclusion of young people's views and preferences in MS Ireland's initiatives and resources. - Provide young people with MS the opportunity to connect, share experiences, and offer support to one another. - Actively support MS Ireland's activities, campaigns, and projects.